FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

-To gain insights into the variations we observed in growth responses across strains, particularly the responses to different oxygen levels [O~2~], we used a subset of the dataset of annotated phytoplankton genomes from @omarAnnotationGenesEncoding2023.
-This subset contains annotated phytoplankton gene sequences, with a focus on genes encoding enzymes involved in oxygen metabolism (Figure \@ref(fig:ProchlorococcusEnzymeKms)) or DNA repair (Figure \@ref(fig:DNARepairFig)).
-According to figure \@ref(fig:ProchlorococcusEnzymeKms), we see that *P. marinus* MED4 has the gene encoding ubiquinol oxidase (non electrogenic) enzyme, whereas SS120 and MIT9313 do not.
-The ubiquinol oxidase (non electrogenic) enzyme is involved in dissipating excess electrons [@InformationEC10] generated under high light exposure, thereby reducing stress on the electron transport system.
-The O~2~ substrate K~m~ value of approximately 25 µM  for ubiquinol oxidase  may explain why *P. marinus* MED4 can grow under 25 µM of O~2~ but not under 2.5 µM of O~2~, since growth under 2.5 µM of O~2~ would suppress use of ubiquinol oxidase to balance electron transport.
-The demonstrated ability of *P. marinus* MIT9313 to grow when exposed to high blue light under 2.5 µM and 25 µM O~2~ treatments may be explained by the presence of the gene encoding enzyme 2-hydroxy-acid oxidase (Figure \@ref(fig:ProchlorococcusEnzymeKms)).
-The enzyme 2-hydroxy-acid oxidase, with an O~2~ substrate K~m~ value of approximately 250 µM (Figure \@ref(fig:ProchlorococcusEnzymeKms)), catalyzes the reaction of 2-hydroxy acid with O~2~ to produce toxic hydrogen peroxide [@InformationEC15].
-We hypothesize that under our 250 µM O~2~ and high blue light experiments, *P. marinus* MIT9313 exhibited photoinhibition, resulting from the inactivation of PSII caused by the production of the reactive oxygen species, hydrogen peroxide.
-This inhibition was further compounded by the limited induced repair mechanism for PSII, due to the absence of FtsH 2 and 3  proteins in *P. marinus* MIT9313 [@bonisteelStrainSpecificDifferences2018].
-We hypothesize that under the conditions of our high light and 2.5 µM and 25 µM O~2~ experiments, the activity of the 2-hydroxy-acid oxidase enzyme is suppressed.
-As a result, the catalyzed production of hydrogen peroxide is inhibited, leading to minimal PSII damage, allowing MIT9313 to avoid photoinhibition and circumvent limitations on PSII repair.
-Figure \@ref(fig:ProchlorococcusEnzymeKms) also shows that *P. marinus* SS120 is the only tested ecotype to lack the pyridoxal 5'-phosphate synthase enzyme.
-The pyridoxal 5'-phosphate synthase enzyme is an important cofactor in the biosynthesis of vitamin B~6~ [@sangIdentificationPyridoxinePyridoxamine2007].
-Vitamin B~6~ is a potential antioxidant and can effectively quench singlet oxygen [@bilskiVitaminB6Pyridoxine2000].
-The absence of the pyridoxal 5'-phosphate synthase enzyme may explain why *P. marinus* SS120 does not grow as well as *P. marinus* MIT9313 when exposed to high light stress under 25 µM O~2~ and not at all under 2.5 µM O~2~.

-\newpage

-XXX ProchlorococcusEnzymeKms figure goes here XXX

-\newpage

-Figure \@ref(fig:DNARepairFig) displays the genes encoding DNA repair for the three *P. marinus* strains examined in this study.
-As expected,  *P. marinus* MED4 possesses the largest and most complete suite of genes encoding DNA repair enzymes, followed by *P. marinus* MIT9313.
-Conversely, *P. marinus* SS120 demonstrates the smallest genomic capacity for DNA repair. *Prochlorococcus marinus* MED4 was the only strain out of the three strains in this study to possess the gene encoding deoxyribodipyrimidine photolyase, which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possesses the gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
-The absence of the genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 explains why these two strains cannot tolerate the high light levels found at the ocean surface where  *P. marinus* MED4 inhabits.

-\newpage

-XXX DNARepairFig goes here XXX

-\newpage

-@westNichePartitioningProchlorococcusPopulationsStratified1999 and
-@malmstromTemporalDynamicsProchlorococcus2010 found that decreased abundances of the LL ecotypes corresponded to increased depth of the surface mixed layer, which thus influences the vertical distribution of HL and LL ecotypes. @malmstromTemporalDynamicsProchlorococcus2010 attributes the transport of LL ecotypes to the surface and exposure to photoinhibitory high light levels as the reason for low cell abundances.
-@westNichePartitioningProchlorococcusPopulationsStratified1999 found
-the depth of the mixed layer strongly influenced the depth transition from HL to LL ecotypes and that additional factors other than light levels may influence the variations in the upper and lower depth limits of these ecotypes.
-Based on our findings, we hypothesize that low cell abundances of LL ecotypes in the mixed layer is likely due to increased [O~2~] at those depths and it is [O~2~] that determines the prevalence of the LL ecotypes to certain depths, not necessarily the light level.
+@westNichePartitioningProchlorococcusPopulationsStratified1999 and @malmstromTemporalDynamicsProchlorococcus2010 found that decreased abundances of the LL clades corresponded to increased depth of the surface mixed layer. @malmstromTemporalDynamicsProchlorococcus2010 attributes the transport of LL ecotypes to the surface and consequent exposure to photoinhibitory high light levels as the reason for low cell abundances with increased mixed layer depth. @westNichePartitioningProchlorococcusPopulationsStratified1999 found the depth of the mixed layer strongly influenced the depth transition from HL to LL clades, but that factors other than light levels may influence the variations in the upper and lower depth limits of these ecotypes.
+We hypothesize that low cell abundances of LL ecotypes in the mixed layer is likely driven in part by increased [O~2~],  and it is [O~2~] that constrains LL clades to deeper waters, not necessarily the light level.

-We have demonstrated that *P. marinus*  can exploit the photoregimes of the temperate zone, both at the surface and deep in the water column.
-Additionally, we  confirmed that the *P. marinus* strains we tested can survive in significantly lower oxygen environments as is represented in the OMZ and that the LL ecotypes we tested can be labeled as HL strains in oxygen environments of 25 µM and as low as 2.5 µM in the case of MIT9313. @billerProchlorococcusStructureFunction2015 has described *Prochlorococcus* as a 'federation' of diverse cells through their extensive genomic and phenotypic diversity.
-They underscore the importance of its diverse members and how this diversity contributes to their wide distribution, stability, and abundance in oceans.
-I like to envision a ‘federation’ of  *Prochlorococcus* cells in perfect floating order, like an army of soldiers  diligently engaging in their expertise: photosynthesis.
+*P. marinus* strains differentially exploit potential photoregimes of the temperate zone, both at the surface and deep in the water column.
+Some *P. marinus* strains grow under  low oxygen environments, similar to OMZ and that the LL clades we tested can be labeled as 'HL'  in oxygen environments of 25 µM and as low as 2.5 µM in the case of MIT9313. @billerProchlorococcusStructureFunction2015 has described *Prochlorococcus* as a 'federation' of diverse cells whose extensive genomic and phenotypic diversity contributes to their wide distribution, stability, and abundance in oceans.

+*Prochlorococcus marinus* MED4 has a physiological requirement for more than 4 h of light per day, and thus this strain will not exploit habitats with short photoperiods.
+MED4 is also excluded from the lowest oxygen habitats, equivalent to our 2.5 µM O~2~ experimental conditions; however, MED4 can inhabit regions with slightly higher O~2~, as was demonstrated by the growth responses observed under our 25 µM O~2~ experiments.

+*Prochlorococcus marinus* SS120, categorized as a LLIII clade representative, showed an interactive growth inhibition between oxygen and cumulative diel absorbed PUR, with a higher tolerance for higher cumulative diel absorbed PUR under 25 µM O~2~, compared to 250 µM O~2~.
+Thus, SS120 can exploit habitats with O~2~ levels spanning 25 µM O~2~ to 250 µM O~2~.

+*Prochlorococcus marinus* MIT9313 is categorized as a LLIV clade representative, but under 25 or 2.5 µM O~2~, MIT9313 can actually exploit cumulative diel absorbed PUR comparably to *P. marinus* HLI clade MED4.
+Therefore, lower oxygen habitats extending to near the surface could potentially be exploited by MIT9313.